ForgedCookies/nijinohara-Staff/README.md

 Station name in strings.

 2. ```"runningTime": ```
-Designated time for running from this station to the next one.
+Designated time, in seconds, allocated for running from this station to the next one.
 > [!TIP]
 > Collect driving time data across multiple shifts and calculate the median value.